schardong/ifmorph/README.md

 * `morph-train.py` - trains a network for morphing(blending) two initial states and a (neural) warping (_very volatile_)
 * `warp-inference-image.py` - runs the inference of a pretrained face warping network, outputs an image, or series of images
 * `warp-inference-vid.py` - runs the inference of a pretrained face warping network, outputs a video
-* `warp-train-continuous.py` - trains a network for face landmark warping between two continuous initial states (a.k.a. two neural networs)
+* `warp-train.py` - trains a warping network for face landmark warping between two continuous or discrete initial states
-* `warp-train-discrete.py` - same as above, but with discrete images (PNG, JPG, etc.)

 Inside the `standalone` folder, we've stored scripts that are related, but not necessarily essential to run the experiments.
 These are:
 * `create-experiment-files.py` - given a list of pairs, image paths and landmarks, creates the corresponding experiment files
+* `calc-fid.sh` -

 ### Setup and sample run
 For this setup, we assume that the Python version is >= 3.10.0 and CUDA Toolkit is 11.6.
 We also tested with Python 3.9.0 and CUDA 11.7 everything worked as well.
 Note that **we assume that all commands are typed in the root of the repository**, unless stated otherwise. **Note that we tested these steps only on Ubuntu 22.04.**